Sunday, May 28, 2023

 Day four.

-Three Covid tests say you do not have covid.
+Three Covid tests say you do not have Covid.
 The fog horn tone of your thrashed voice makes you conclude it's bronchitis.
 As you are not a medical doctor, but have diagnosed yourself and your children correctly many times, you know you have bronchitis.

 While changing the sheets, you note blood on your pillow case.
 Something triggers in your dehydrated brain and your remember you had a bloody nose with this "bronchial virus" a few days ago.